scottaohara/a11y_styled_form_controls/README.md

 ### Wait, JavaScript?
-Yes, while many of these form controls can be styled with some thoughtful maneuvering of markup and CSS, controls such as file uploads, toggle buttons and switches need a bit of JavaScript to function and correctly convey state.
+Yes, while many of these form controls can be styled with some thoughtful maneuvering of markup and CSS, controls such as file uploads, toggle buttons and switches need a bit of JavaScript (and sometime <abbr title="accessible rich internet applications">ARIA</abbr>) to function and correctly convey state.

 ## The Different Form Elements